rubenhorn/VU2022_XM_0091/readme.txt

 Scripts:
  - Use /scripts/build-and-push.sh to update the images for kubernetes
+ - Use /scripts/download-dependencies.sh to get external helm charts
  - Use /scripts/app.sh to manage the deployment of the app through helm